pratyushjain99/Project4-pratyusj/README.md

   b) Select the MongoDB Drivers option, then choose the Driver as Java, use version 4.3 or later.
   c) Select Include full driver code example.
 Click Copy to copy that code stub.
 For now, save that code in a file; later, you'll edit and paste into your application to connect to your MongoDB instance, but don't forget to replace your <password> with your database user‘s credentials (Note that when entering your password, any special characters are URL encoded; that's why a simple password is better here).
   d) You will access this database in two ways:
-	**For Task 1:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 0 above.
+	**For Task 1:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 1 above.
-  **For Task 1:** Create your dashboard.
+  **For Task 2:** In your Web Service Logging and Analysis Dashboard

 The sample code in the Quick Start guide shows how to access the database.
 You can access this cloud-based MongoDB database from your laptop as well as from Heroku.